Getting ready for a new year of potatoes

 Most potatoes that had any yield at all gave me 1lb at most.
 It’s clear that my own failure and the environmental conditions were part of the issue.
 Still, there were important differences in performance among the various potato seeds.

-I paid a relative premium price for the seeds from Metchosin Seeds and found them to have the poorest yield overall.
+I paid a relative premium price for the seed potatoess from Metchosin Seeds and found them to have the poorest yield overall.
 50% or more of the plants from their seed potatoes had no yield at all.
 These were planted at the same time and in the same type of soil as others that did relatively well, and in adjacent beds.
 None of the other fresh seeds bought from them for other types of vegetables did well either.
 I won’t be using them again.

 The Florissa potatoes did pretty well, but I am not a fan of mixed bags.
 There is usually one option I would not have chosen in order to get the potatoes I want.
 Loved the French Fingerlings and the Russian Bananas, but not so much the blue potatoes.